Bigizic/alx-low_level_programming/0x1A-hash_tables/README.md

 Write a hash function implementing the djb2 algorithm.

-Prototype: unsigned long int hash_djb2(const unsigned char *str);
+Prototype: unsigned long int hash_djb2(const unsigned char * str);

-You are allowed to copy and paste the function from this page
+You are allowed to copy and paste the function from <a href="https://gist.github.com/papamuziko/7bb52dfbb859fdffc4bd0f95b76f71e8">this page</a>

 	julien@ubuntu:~/0x1A.
 Hash tables$ cat 1-djb2.c